smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts/index.md

 # Alerts
 An alert is a pop-up window that can show a short message with optional buttons.
 When an alert is activated, it will abort any SDL operation that is in-progress, except the already-in-progress alert.
 If an alert is issued while another alert is still in progress, the newest alert will simply be ignored.

+Depending the platform, an alert can have up to three lines of text, a progress indicator (e.g. a spinning wheel or hourglass), and up to four soft buttons.

 !!!
 NOTE
 The alert will persist on the screen until the timeout has elapsed, or the user dismisses the alert by selecting a button.
 There is no way to dismiss the alert programmatically other than to set the timeout length.
 !!!

-## Alert UI
-Depending the platform, an alert can have up to three lines of text, a progress indicator (e.g. a spinning wheel or hourglass), and up to four soft buttons.

-## Create an Alert
+## Creating an Alert
 ### Alert With No Soft Buttons
 !!!
 NOTE
 If no soft buttons are added to an alert some OEMs may add a default "cancel" or "close" button.